UPPS 04.04.43 - Workers' Compensation Injuries, Illnesses, and Claims

 STATE EMPLOYEES WORKERS’ COMPENSATION PROGRAM

 The State of Texas provides workers’ compensation coverage for state employees as a self-insurance program, providing compensation and medical benefits for injuries and occupational illness arising from state employment.

-SORM administers the State Employees Workers’ Compensation program for university employees.
-SORM is responsible for processing and paying workers’ compensation claims, providing risk management guidelines, and legal and administrative services for state agencies.
+SORM administers the State Employees Workers’ Compensation Program for university employees.
+SORM is responsible for processing and paying workers’ compensation claims, providing risk management guidelines, and providing legal and administrative services for state agencies.

 RESPONSIBILITIES AND DUTIES

-The Claims Procedure Checklist contains an abbreviated list of the responsibilities outlined in this section.
+The Claims Procedure contains an abbreviated list of the responsibilities outlined in this section.

 As a state employer of record, Texas State has responsibilities to the injured employee, SORM, and the Texas Department of Insurance, Division of Workers’ Compensation (DWC).